marianesfg/windows-uwp.pt-br/windows-apps-src/publish/analytics.md

 ## <a name="access-analytics-data-outside-of-partner-center"></a>Acessar dados analíticos fora do Partner Center

-Além de exibir relatórios no Partner Center, você pode acessar sua análise do aplicativo de várias maneiras diferentes.
+Além de exibir relatórios no Partner Center, você pode acessar a análise de aplicativo de outras maneiras.

 ### <a name="microsoft-store-analytics-api"></a>API de análise da Microsoft Store